ghostlypi/Practical-C-Programming/README.md

 # Practical C Programing Class

 The Stuff for the C class is here!

-Check back for more updates!
+IMORTANT NOTE FOR TIM:
+The Files with a TCV at the start are ment for Tim Review and have the appropriate stylistic changes.
+Non TCV files may contain excessive ternary & or stylistically unfavorable elements.

 Important Notes for Efficiency: